 In Buenos Aires, recovering from plastic surgery "face job."

-These old photos of me makes me picture a young Dong Draper (protagonist of the Mad Men television series).
+These old photos of me makes me picture a young Don Draper (of the Mad Men television series).

 Black is the new black: Looking good in the main room of the Broadway Comedy Club.